scitran/client/Flywheel-SDK.md

 ## Installing the SDK2 (modern stuff)

-We download the SDK2 as a matlab toolbox in a special format.
-Here is a link.
+We download the SDK2 as a matlab toolbox that will be installed in the Add-Ons directory.
+As of April 12, 2018, Here is a link.
+This might be updated over time, and we need a more automated procedure for doing the install for updates.

 https://storage.googleapis.com/flywheel-dist/sdk/alphas/flywheel-sdk-2.1.2-rc.3.mltbx